laro/Cilia/README.md

     - Possible to redefine for interoperability with other languages:
         - Objective-C/Swift classes: Use their reference counting mechanism.
           `using ObjectiveCObject::SmartPtrType = ObjectiveCRefCountPtr`
+        - C#/.NET classes: Use garbage collected memory, add pointers to the global list of C#/.NET instance pointers (with GCHandle and/or gcroot).
+          `using DotNetObject::SmartPtrType = DotNetGCPtr`
-        - C#/Java classes: Use garbage collected memory, manage a global list of C#/Java instance pointers.
+        - Java classes: Use garbage collected memory, add pointers to the global list of Java instance pointers.
           `using JavaObject::SmartPtrType = JavaGCPtr`
-          `using DotNetObject::SmartPtrType = DotNetGCPtr`

 ## Safety and Security